Vega 1: Balloon

-The Vega 1 Lander/Balloon capsule entered the Venus atmosphere (125 km altitude) at 2:06:10 UT (Earth received time; Moscow time 5:06:10 a.m.) on 11 June 1985 at roughly 11 km/s.
+The Vega 1 Lander/Balloon capsule entered the Venusian atmosphere (125 km altitude) at 2:06:10 UT (Earth received time; Moscow time 5:06:10 a.m.) on 11 June 1985 at roughly 11 km/s.
 At approximately 2:06:25 UT the parachute attached to the landing craft cap opened at an altitude of 64 km.
 The cap and parachute were released 15 seconds later at 63 km altitude.
 The balloon package was pulled out of its compartment by parachute 40 seconds later at 61 km altitude, at 8.1 degrees N, 176.9 degrees east.
 A second parachute opened at an altitude of 55 km, 200 seconds after entry, extracting the furled balloon.
 The balloon was inflated 100 seconds later at 54 km and the parachute and inflation system were jettisoned.
 The ballast was jettisoned when the balloon reached roughly 50 km and the balloon floated back to a stable height between 53 and 54 km some 15 to 25 minutes after entry.

 The mean stable height was 53.6 km, with a pressure of 535 mbar and a temperature of 300–310 K in the middle, most active layer of the Venus three-tiered cloud system.
 The balloon drifted westward in the zonal wind flow with an average speed of about 69 m/s (248 km/h) at nearly constant latitude.
 The probe crossed the terminator from night to day at 12:20 UT on 12 June after traversing 8500 km.
 The probe continued to operate in the daytime until the final transmission was received at 00:38 UT on 13 June from 8.1 N, 68.8 E after a total traverse distance of 11600 km or about 30% of the circumference of the planet.
 It is not known how much farther the balloon traveled after the final communication.